Toggle: English / Spanish

-Poor food safety practices can cause infection from a foodborne illness.
-Symptoms of foodborne illnesses vary, but they usually include stomach problems.
-Foodborne illnesses may be severe and life-threatening, especially in young children, older adults, pregnant women, and people who have a weakened immune system.
+Poor food safety practices can lead to foodborne illness.
+Symptoms of foodborne illnesses vary.
+They usually include stomach problems or stomach upset.
+Foodborne illnesses may be severe and fatal.
+Young children, older adults, pregnant women, and people who have a weakened immune system are especially at risk.

-- Wash your hands thoroughly after using the bathroom or changing diapers.
+- After using the bathroom or changing diapers

-- Wash all cutting boards and utensils with hot water and soap after preparing each food item and before moving on to the next food item.
+- Wash all cutting boards and utensils with hot water and soap after preparing each food item.

-- Avoid cross-contaminating food items.
-Separate meat, poultry, and seafood from other foods during preparation.
-Always wash your hands, utensils, and cutting board after they come into contact with these products.
+- Separate meat, poultry, and seafood from other foods during preparation.

 - Cook food to the correct temperature.
-Red meats should be cooked to reach an internal temperature of 160°F. Poultry should reach an internal temperature of 180°F. Reheat leftovers to an internal temperature of least 165°F. Cook eggs until the white and yolk are firm.
+Check the temperature with an internal thermometer at the thickest point, never on the surface.
+Poultry, all ground meats, and all stuffed meats should be cooked to an internal temperature of 165°F (73.8°C).
+Seafood and steaks or chops or roasts of red meat should be cooked to an internal temperature of 145°F (62.7°C).
+Reheat leftovers to an internal temperature of least 165°F (73.8°C).
+Cook eggs until the white and yolk are firm.
 Fish should have an opaque appearance and flake easily.

-- Prepare home-canned foods in clean conditions and be very careful during the canning process.
+- Prepare home-canned foods in clean conditions.
+Be very careful during the canning process.
 Home-canned foods are the most common cause of botulism.